i2p/i2p.www/i2p2www/spec/proposals/158-ipv6-transport-enhancements.rst

 Therefore, no change to the format of the messages is required.
 Only textual changes to the specifications, indicating that 16-byte IP addresses are allowed.

+The following changes are required to the specs.
+We have also described this as "part 2" of the proposal.

 Spec Changes